 This evaluation takes place in late May when the written qualifying examination results are reviewed by the entire APAM faculty.
 For first-year students there are three outcomes possible: Pass and admission to the Ph.D. program as soon as MS degree requirements are met; Failed but encouraged to take the examination again next year; and Failed and discouraged from continuing studies in the program.
 You may repeat the qualifying examination only once, the next time it is given.
 The purpose of this evaluation is to provide students with a clear signal about their chances for success at an early point in graduate studies.

 For all students, whether receiving financial aid in the first year or not, passing the written qualifying exam does not guarantee continued financial aid in the second year of graduate study.
 While the Department supports incoming graduate students, we expect students in the second and subsequent years of study to be supported by their research supervisor through a Graduate Research Assistantship.
 It is, therefore, very important for new graduate students to take steps during their first year of study to make arrangements for continuing support with a research sponsor.
-(Several second-year students who have joined a research group will be asked to TA for a term.)
+(Several second-year and later students who have joined a research group may be asked to TA for a term.)

 Course requirements for the MS degree in our department vary by specialty and we have seven doctoral research specialties which are represented in the seven specialty exams offered as part of the written qualifying examination: Applied Analysis, Atmospheric Science, Computational Math, Materials Science, Medical Physics, Plasma Physics, and Solid State & Optical Physics.
 A new student should review the content of these exams and also any recommended courses for a given program.
 Previous exams are available for inspection and copying in the Department Office.
 Program descriptions of the seven specialty areas are included in this packet.
 As soon as possible during the first year of study, you should choose, within the program you have been admitted to, the specialty you will prepare for in the qualifying examination.
 The courses you select for your first-year program should prepare you for this exam.
 The first-year APAM doctoral advisor will help you with this and approve your program.
 You can also discuss your plans with the other members of the faculty or the chairperson of the doctoral program committee for your specialty.
 These are: